wavim/vecon/README.md

 ### Implementation

-VeCon is a minimal, polished, ground-up reimplementation of Hashicon.
+VeCon is a minimal, polished, ground-up reimplementation of HashIcon.

-It advances the original by replacing its naive PRNGs and hard-coded layouts with a Fibonacci XOR generator and a deterministic Fisher-Yates shuffle, ensuring superior entropy and unique patterns.
+It advances the original by replacing its naive PRNGs and hard-coded patterns with a multiplicative XOR $\phi$-Hash and a deterministic Fisher-Yates shuffle, ensuring superior entropy and uniqueness.

 The implementation also includes BLAKE3 hashing, SVG output, additional tuned parameters, and comprehensive bug fixes.